GRY2048/LMGSpitfire/README.md

 (WIP)
 What's not completed?
 Third Person,
-Power Armor anims, some sights, some barrels, and Many more.
+Power Armor anims, some sights, some barrels, lot of skins, and Many more.

 Requires Tactical Reload by BWONES:https://www.nexusmods.com/fallout4/mods/49444